glm729/hmdbSearch/README.md

  3. Finding IDs present in the data and checking for repeats, and, if any, checking basic measurements to assess severity / level of concern

- 4. Collecting data for each chemical from the corresponding XML files, and appending the data to (a copy of) the original input dataset
+ 4. Collecting data for each chemical from the corresponding XML files, appending the data to (a copy of) the original input dataset, and saving the new dataset as a TSV

 ### Results